Braid groups and symplectic Steinberg groups: Acknowledgement

 \section{Acknowledgement}

 We are grateful to Christian Blanchet for having drawn our attention to References \cite{Ar, BMP} and helped us understand the connections with the hyperelliptic Torelli groups.
-We also thank Tara Brendle for having read a preliminary draft.
+We also thank Tara Brendle for reading a preliminary draft and an anonymous referee for bringing the preprint~\cite{BPS} to our attention.
+We are also very grateful to Benjamin Enriquez for his observation on the braid~$\alpha_2$, which led to Remark~\ref{rem-BE}.